ayatough/AtCoder/README.md

 ## PR contents

 I raise PullRequest each contest.

-I write my code explanations and impressions of the target contest. these contens are written in japnese.
+I write my code explanations and impressions of the target contest.

+These contens are written in japanese.

 ## issue type